2020–21 United States Senate election in Georgia: Debates

 The first debate between Hazel, Ossoff, and Perdue occurred virtually on October 12.

 A second debate between Ossoff and Perdue, held on October 28 (Note: Initially scheduled for October 19.) in Savannah and aired on television station WTOC-TV, was more heated and made national headlines, with Ossoff saying that Perdue had claimed "COVID-19 was no deadlier than the flu", was "looking after [his] own assets, and ... portfolio", and that Perdue voted "four times to end protections for preexisting conditions".
 Ossoff also called Perdue a "crook" and criticized him for "attacking the health of the people that [he] represent[s]".
 Perdue said Ossoff will "say and do anything to my friends in Georgia to mislead them about how radical and socialist" his agenda is.
 Video of the exchange went viral.

-The next day, October 29, Perdue said he would not attend the third and final debate, previously scheduled to be broadcast on WSB-TV on November 1; instead Perdue decided to attend a rally with President Trump in Rome on the same day—"as lovely as another debate listening to Jon Ossoff lie to the people of Georgia sounds", according to a Perdue spokesman.
+The next day, October 29, Perdue said he would not attend the third and final debate, previously scheduled to be broadcast on WSB-TV on November 1; instead Perdue decided to attend a rally with President Donald Trump in Rome on the same day—"as lovely as another debate listening to Jon Ossoff lie to the people of Georgia sounds", according to a Perdue spokesman.

 On December 6, Ossoff debated an empty podium as Perdue declined to participate in a Georgia Public Broadcasting-held debate.
 Ossoff criticized Perdue's absence, accusing him of skipping the event because of the negative response to his performance in the October debates.